 Checking out StatusMatcher.com will save you time, as forum members post about whether their status request was matched or denied.

-Apply for any status match that you are likely to be approved for.
+My advice is to apply for any status match that you are likely to be approved for.

-2. Buy or redeem Economy tickets for shorter flights; use points for long-haul Business
+2. Buy or redeem Economy tickets for shorter flights; use points for long-haul Business Class

 When flying, travellers actually spend quite a lot of time on the ground, but with Gold status, you can enjoy Business Class comfort in the actual lead-up to the flight having only paid for an Economy ticket.